 Holidays Around The World: Customs And Traditions

-We also try to bring in activities, customs, and traditions from as many countries as possible.
+We also bring in activities, customs, and traditions from as many countries as possible.
 And this: INVOLVE THE FAMILIES!
-We are so blessed to have a diverse population so we have families make homemade foods, and provide decorations, clothing, etc. So take this opportunity to make this unit personal and really involve families!
+We are so blessed to have a diverse population, so we have families make homemade foods and provide decorations, clothing, etc. So take this opportunity to make this unit personal and involve families!

 When we visit England, we watch The Queen give her Christmas speech.
 Every year, this is the quietest 10 minutes ever.
 I love how fascinated the kids are by THE REAL QUEEN!
 (The video of the Queen’s Speech is found HERE!)